UW-Hydro/VIC/docs/Development/ArchivedVersions.md

 1. Run `grep Id *.c > ver_old.txt` in the directory with your current source code.
 2. Get the most recent [version header file](ftp://ftp.hydro.washington.edu/pub/HYDRO/models/VIC/Version_Info), if you did not download the entire source code package.
-3. Use xemacs file compare, sdiff, diff, or another file comparison package to compare the two header files for differences.
+3. Use `xemacs` file compare, `sdiff`, diff, or another file comparison package to compare the two header files for differences.
 4. Modified files can then either be directly substituted, or a compare can be run between the complete source files to identify the exact differences.